Block and Statement in Python

 - Multi-Line Statements: In Python we can make a statement extend over multiple lines using braces {}, parentheses (), square brackets [], semi-colon (;), and continuation character slash (\).

-Implementation of Block and Statements in Python
+Implementation of Block and Statement in Python

 #Block